 13. On Master2 restart MariaDB with the command systemctl restart mariadb and logging to Mysql and do a show master status.
-Result should be similar to this.
+The result should be similar to this.

 MariaDB [(none)]> show master status\G File: mysql-bin.000001 Position: 313 Binlog_Do_DB: Binlog_Ignore_DB:

 14. On Master1, a show slave status will prompt you an empty set.
-Now since we have dump the mysql database to Master2, we can now just run Master1 as slave, i.e to repeat the process as in step 9.
+Now since we have dumped the MySQL database to Master2, we can now just run Master1 as the slave, i.e to repeat the process as in step 9.
 Launch this command on Master1 to create it as a slave.
 The File and Position should be taken from the Master2.

 MariaDB [(none)]> change master to master_host='master2', master_user='repli', master_password='replipassword', master_log_file='mysql-bin.000001', master_log_pos=313;

 MariaDB [(none)]> start slave;